microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 You can see our Python code ran successfully without ever having to set up Python on our local computer.

-We can leverage the full benefits of VS Code, such as setting breakpoints to pause our program and help us debug.
+We also have access to all the benefits of VS Code, such as setting breakpoints to pause our program and help us debug.
 Let’s set a breakpoint when we sort our list of words.

 ![Setting a breakpoint](12-breakpoint.png)

-We can run with **F5**.
-Notice the program stops once it hits the breakpoint:
+We can run our program with **F5**.
+Notice that the program stops once it hits the breakpoint:

 ![Program stops at breakpoint](13-debug.png)